0xbe1/messari-defi-challenge/README.md

 ```

 The 2nd line looks odd - why is it so large?
 Investigate the pool ID, we find a record with fees=28.51685188526597089835106461853531 and tvl=0.000000000000003057513373183090360444999031674324.
 This contributes to the giant earning rate.

+How is this possible?
+Here I quote Jian Sheng at Messari:

+> Someone could have injected the liquidity at the start of the day, does a large trade, and pull out the liquidity at the end of the day.
+This means that the actual fee collected of a liquidity provider per USD deposited is not exactly 100% accurate as we are not dividing by the most accurate denominator (TVL at the point of time of swap).

+> Intricacies of how the UniswapV3 subgraph is built can be found here: https://github.com/Uniswap/v3-subgraph/blob/13938186611c8fd839fa3814f6f3e8d1209057b8/src/utils/intervalUpdates.ts#L43